etabari/PorthoMCL/README.md

 - **-o** (--outputfolder) folder that will stores orthologs (TaxonID.ort.tsv files)
 -  --OverwiteOutput      If the output file exists, overwrite it. (default=process terminates)

 This is the example to run for the FIRST sample file (-x 1).
+To perform this for all the sample files, you must to run the same command for -x 1 to -x 12.

 ```shell
 mkdir sample/5.orthologs